Fagradalsfjall – The spectacular Iceland volcano

 What will it think of next?

-Scientists predict that the eruptions on Reykjanes could last longer than expected.
-They might go on for many months, or even years to come.
-Fagradalsfjall is a very unusual volcano; its behaviour keeps surprising everyone and is completely different from any other volcano.
-An eruption is usually more powerful at the beginning and gradually becomes less.
+Fagradalsfjall is a very unusual volcano; it’s behaviour keeps surprising everyone and is completely different from any other volcano.
+An eruption is often more powerful at the beginning and then gradually becomes less.
 This one did quite the opposite.

 It could become a shield volcano

-Name of the Fagradalsfjall volcano, lava fields and craters
+Name of the volcano, craters and lava fields

-The eruption site is now officially named Fagradalshraun – the beautiful valley lava.
+The Fagradalsfjall lava field is now officially named Fagradalshraun – the beautiful valley lava.
 The crater itself has yet to be named.
 It’s still commonly referred to as Crater #5 or Fagradalsfjall volcano.
 One of the best suggestions for the new volcano is Geldingadalsfjall.
-It would be an accurate name for the mountain that rose out of Geldingadalur.
+This would be quite an accurate name for the mountain that rose out of Geldingadalur.

 Volcanic eruptions in Iceland in the past decade